sensepost/objection/CONTRIBUTING.md

 First off, thanks for taking the time to contribute! 🎉💥

-The following is some simple guidelines for contributing to the project.
+The following are some simple guidelines for contributing to the project.
 Before you get started though, it is highly recommended that you read the Wiki article entry available [here](https://github.com/sensepost/objection/wiki/Hacking) to get an idea of how the project is put structured and to learn about the various components.

 Finally, when submitting your pull request, please try and be as descriptive as possible about what is changing/is fixed.
-Ideally, including tests greatly helps fascilitate this process.
+Ideally, including tests greatly helps facilitate this process.

 Thanks! 🤘